 Carmilla VR

 After reading Carmilla by J. Sheridan Le Fanu, I fell in love with the story.
-However, something about Carmilla and Laura’s relationship stuck with me.
-Something that the ending of the original short story did not satisfy.
-So I began contemplating a new ending, and how I might tell an alternate version of Laura’s story.
+However, something about Carmilla and Laura’s relationship stuck with me that the ending of the original short story did not satisfy.
+So I began contemplating a new ending, and how I might tell an alternate version of Laura’s tale.
 I was also discovering virtual reality at the time, and the prospect of walking through Laura’s castle myself, of witnessing the story first hand, was too exciting to ignore.

 The Foyer